JatinAgrawal94/Comp696C-Research/readme.md

 17<w<=24
 24<w<=31

+Range width:
+1<=h<=9
+9<h<=18
+18<h<=27
+27<h<=36

 Results
 ->L_Range% shows csv files in which weight is independent on the side/length.
 ->LW_Range% shows csv files in which weight is dependent of the side/length.
-->LS_Range% shows csv files in which length array is sorted before giving as input and weight is independent on the side/length
+->LS_Range% shows csv files in which length array is sorted before giving as input and weight is independent on the side/length.
-->LWS_Range% shows csv files in which length array is sorted before giving as input and weight is dependednt on the side/length
+->LWS_Range% shows csv files in which length array is sorted before giving as input and weight is dependednt on the side/length.
-->LR_Range% shows csv files in which length array is in decreasing order before giving as input and weight in independent on the side/length
+->LR_Range% shows csv files in which length array is in decreasing order before giving as input and weight in independent on the side/length.
 ->LWR_Range% shows csv files in which length array in in decreasing order before giving as input and weight in dependent on the side/length.

 For 2D
 -> LWD_Range% shows csv files in which weight is independent of the lenght and width.
 -> LWDW_Range% shows csv files in which weight is dependent of the length and width.

+For 3d.
+we need to figure out an algorithm for it.